 In order to submit or reject requests, Resource Requests must first be enabled in the Resource Management Settings.

-The Resource side panel in Master Planning allows you to define and fill resource needs by Role, Skills, and Custom Fields.
-You can also communicate directly with Members you want to fill an opening using private posts in the Activity Feed.
+Available from the Master Planning, Resource Planner, and Rates & Roles pages, the Resource side panel allows you to define and fill resource needs by Role, Skills, and Custom Fields.
+Using private posts in the Activity Feed, you can also communicate directly with Members that you want to fill an opening.

 One of the challenges in staffing a project is the ability to see all your requests in one place.
-Whether you are making requests or approving them, you want to know where they are in the pipeline; which have been filled and which are still pending—that way, you know where the bottlenecks are so you can resolve them.
+Whether you are making requests or approving them, you want to know where the requests are in the pipeline.
+Knowing which ones have been filled and which are still pending can help you locate any bottlenecks so you can resolve them.

 With Resource Requests enabled through Settings > Resource Management, you can tackle this challenge by creating a more efficient, repeatable staffing process inside your organization so you can deliver work faster than ever before.

 To access the Resource side panel, go to one of the following places:

 - Planning > Master Planning, and sort either by Team Members or Project.
 Select the unnamed resource to open the side panel.

 - Projects > select a project > Resource Planner, and select the unnamed resource to open the side panel.